 And social distancing does not mean isolation.
 We still need to check-in with others and connect through more than just email, text, and social media.
 Call or video chat with your friends and family to make sure they are okay.

-The one in five adults in the U.S. who experiences a mental health condition face heightened risks for social isolation, which can lead to further anxiety and depression triggers.
+One in five adults in the U.S. who experiences a mental health condition face heightened risks of social isolation, which can lead to further anxiety and depression triggers.

 To aid all people and communities during this challenging crisis, Mental Health Minnesota has compiled a range of local and national resources and information.

 If you have questions about COVID-19, call the Minnesota Department of Health at 651-201-3920 or 1-800-657-3903 from 7 a.m. – 7 p.m. every day of the week.

 Minnesota mental health phone, text lines, and resources